platformsh/platformsh-docs/src/configuration/app/build.md

 ### Build hook

 The `build` hook is run after the build flavor (if any).
 The file system is fully writable, but no services are available (such as a database) nor any persistent file mounts, as the application has not yet been deployed.
 Environment variables that exist only at runtime such as `PLATFORM_BRANCH`, `PLATFORM_DOCUMENT_ROOT` etc. are not available during this phase.
-The full list of build time and runtime variables is available at [link](/development/variables.md#platformsh-provided-variables).
+The full list of build time and runtime variables is available on the [variables page](/development/variables.md#platformsh-provided-variables).

 ### Deploy hook